“There are things you know you know and

 Journalists are abreast of the news and so they think that they know most things.
 So, when something unusual is brought to their attention they are prone to mocking it, or at least being incredulous, and some of them cannot hide it.

 I recall journalists’ incredulity and mockery in 1993 when I coined the term ‘sexual addiction’ in a press conference on HIV: Preventing Aids in the Highlands of Scotland in March 1993.
 It is now a mainstream term, but it is still so little understood that the NHS website uses it as a question: ‘Can you become addicted to sex?’
 Observation of the average homosexual ‘Pride parade’ will demonstrate sexual addiction.
-Pornography is one the main uses of the internet, and this is not an addiction?
+Pornography is one the main uses of the internet, like gambling, and these are not addictions?
 Alcoholism and violence have been medicalised, but sexual behaviour cannot be abnormal?
-The western secular world is only half-way through its sexual revolution, which is damaging many people in the process.
+The western secular world is only halfway through its sexual revolution, which is damaging many people in the process.
 The Christian church has still to address the issue in a biblical manner.

 Gambling addiction is gripping the UK and there have been several recent media programmes in the UK addressing concern about the topic.
 Slowly, the UK will be forced to admit that the National Lottery, which William Wilberforce campaigned to abolish after he abolished the slave trade, created a gambling culture that has spun out of control.
 I campaigned against the National Lottery being reintroduced to Britain, but it fell on deaf ears.
 “First they ignore you, then they mock you …”